 So where to start?
 The first steps in applying for a job anywhere in the world is building up your resume.

-As many posts on the internet tell you the Japanese resume is very different to resumes in the west.
+As many posts on the internet tell you, the Japanese resume is very different to resumes in the west.
 Many will say that compared to writing up a resume in the USA/Australia/UK etc it is easier to write up a resume in Japan because it is “more straightforward”.
-Yes there is a general standard template the majority follow but there are various little details often overlooked by JETs who follow these guides.
+Yes, there is a general standard template that the majority follow, but, there are various little details often overlooked by JETs who follow these guides.
 We cannot go into detail about the specific details often overlooked but here are some points to consider.

 It is also highly recommended you have several copies of your resume ready with you at the the career fairs.

 - Should your resume be handwritten or typed? – The answer : it depends on the industry .
 You may think a handwritten resume is out of date practice but many companies still follow this practice.
 It is important to research about the industry you are applying to.

 - Which parts of the resume need to be in Hiragana / Kana/ Kanji.

 - The way you write your address and contact details.